hazelgrove/phi/9-type-aliases-redux/9-type-aliases-redux.md

 `Delta.t ; TyVarCtx.t |- HTyp.t : Kind.t` with rules presented in the attached
 [latex document](./latex/kind-judgements.pdf).
 Kind assignment has an affinity for Ty over singletons.

+## Kind AssignmentS

+Kind assignmentS is defined by a judgement
+`Delta.t ; TyVarCtx.t |- HTyp.t : Kind.t` with rules presented in the attached
+[latex document](./latex/kind-judgements.pdf).
+Kind assignmentS has an affinity for singletons over Ty.

-## Tau Self-recognition and unrecognizing
+## Tau Unrecognizing

-Tau self-recognition is defined by a judgement `Delta.t ; TyVarCtx.t |- HTyp.t : Kind.t =>> Kind.t` and unrecognizing is defined by `Delta.t ; TyVarCtx.t |- HTyp.t : Kind.t <<= Kind.t`.
-These rules explicitly recognize and unrecognize the singleton within a Ty.
+Tau unrecognizing is defined by a judgement `Delta.t ; TyVarCtx.t |- Kind.t <<= Kind.t`.
+This judgment explicitly unrecognizes the singleton in exchange for a Ty.

 ## Kind Constructor Equivalence